 Canada is a country which has a long history of extending freedom to its citizens.
 However, in recent history, for a time, activists and special-interest groups had been successful in establishing “hate speech” legislation in Canada.
 Hate speech laws were set up in the 1970's and were codified in section 13 of the human rights act.
 Since that time over 100 Canadians have come under fire from this legislation.
 Conservative reforms led to revisions being made.
 Canadian hate speech legislation, after being revised, did make some provision for religious doctrine and did allow critical speech directed toward an identifiable group on religious grounds.
 The first revision established that free speech was not to be prosecuted “if, in good faith, the person expressed or attempted to establish by an argument an opinion on a religious subject or an opinion based on a belief in a religious text. ” 3 Many activists were upset by this provision and would like to have seen it changed.
 For a season, freedom of religion and freedom of speech in this country depended on this provision.
 The situation changed again when Conservative MP Brian Storseth put forward Bill C-304, which having passed, has repealed the section 13 hate speech clause from the Human Rights Act.
 This is the single greatest victory for freedom of speech that our nation has ever seen.
 The greatest barrier to freedom of speech in our country was the human rights code itself.
-Now that the human rights code has been amended, Canadians can begin speaking freely again.
 This does not mean that the battle over freedom of speech is completely over.
-While this legislation protects freedom of speech in general conversation, far too often, such rights are not honored in the Canadian workplace.
-Open speech on religious convictions, in the workplace, could, and sometimes does, result in disciplinary action, even in a free country like Canada and can lead, in some cases, to a worker's dismissal.
+This does not mean that speech cannot be prosecuted in Canada.
+What it does mean is that speech over the internet or over the phone cannot be investigated and prosecuted by Canada's Human Rights Tribunals.There are also federal restrictions on certain content allowed on public broadcasting.

 Freedom of speech in Canada is still tenuous.
-Liberals have long favoured hate speech laws and Justice Minister Jody Wilson-Raybould’s office has said that they are considering reviving section 13.
-Canadian parlement also passed an Islamaphobia motion that calls for government to condem anti-IsIslamic rhetoric.
+Liberals have long favoured hate speech laws and former Justice Minister Jody Wilson-Raybould’s office has said that they are considering reviving section 13.
+Canadian parliament also passed an Islamaphobia motion that calls for government to condemn anti-IsIslamic rhetoric.